CourtHans/reading-notes/README.md

 **June 1, 2020**

 Nurturing my curiosity through Quarantine 2020 by learning the foundations of software development.
 I welcome any and all feedback, questions, and inspirational quotes.
 And also, bad jokes.
-Follow along on my learning journey with may daily reading notes.
+Follow along on my learning journey with my daily reading notes.

 ## Daily reading assignments